joemoose/psiops/docs/stress.md

 - Encountering anomalous entities, locations, or events
 - Going more than 24 hours without water
 - Riding in a vehicle hit by a heavy-weapons attack
-- Sustaining an *injury* in combat
+- Sustaining a *wound* in combat
-- Witnessing a team member or civilian die
+- Witnessing a team member or a civilian die

-Each exposure to a stressor adds **1** point to your stress total.
-Keep track of your total stress.
+Each exposure to a stressor adds **1** point to your stress.
+Keep track of your stress.
 Your character sheet includes a place to record your current stress.

 ### Process

 Your stress during the mission is handled as follows:

-1. You’re exposed to a stressor, such as sustaining an *injury*.
+1. You’re exposed to a stressor, such as sustaining a *wound*.
-2. Add **1** to your total *stress*.
+2. Add **1** to your *stress*.
 Your **maximum** stress is capped at 6.
-3. If your stress total reaches **6**, make a *stress roll*.
+3. If your stress reaches **6**, make a *stress roll*.
 4. While at 6 stress, each new stressor triggers another stress roll, even though your total cannot increase further.

 See the following sections for details.